xiaoxiaojuzi/self-hosted-runner/README.md

 For now, we don't need step 2 `Configure AWS credentials` on Using AWS IAM User Access Keys.
 Also, we don't need to store the access keys on Github secrets.

-you might curious how the permission being granted.
+You might curious how the permission being granted.
 TODO: exmplain how assume role works for permission granting.

-Now we understood how the AWS assume role works for applications deploy on AWS, then Back to our example, we can implement it with two simple steps:
+Now we understand how the AWS assume role works for applications deploy on AWS, then back to our example, we can implement it with two simple steps:
 * IAM roles for service accounts
 * Configure the service account for the runner